Believing God

 Do you insist on believing in yet another god, one you can assign culpability to when things go wrong, and leaving you to still not believe God, but believe in a god you imagine?

-And He completes His list of rhetorical questions with this:
+And He completes the series of seven questions with this astonishing question:

 ~ Amos 3:6b